DanielDobromylskyj/ScrapMechanicTileEditor/README.md

 # Scrap Mechanic Tile Editor!

+> **Disclaimer:** This project is still in development and may break or behave unexpectedly.
+Use at your own risk!

 This project aims to create a python module to edit/create and maybe view a scrap mechanic .tile file.
 I am a LONG way of completing this, Yet as of 18/07/25 basic terrain functions work including materials, colours and heights!
 I plan to add much more to this, and more documention on how to use it, and on the .tile format in general